-The Company closed a non-brokered private placement of 10,833,400 units, at a price of \$0.06 per unit, for gross proceeds of \$650,004 in October 2014.
-Each unit ("Unit") is comprised of one common share and one non-transferable common share purchase warrant ("Warrant").
-Each such Warrant is exercisable into one common share for a period of three years from the date of closing ("Closing").
-The Warrant exercise price is \$0.10 per share for the initial eighteen month period, increasing to \$0.12 per share for the second eighteen month period.
-The Warrants are subject to an accelerated expiry date which comes into effect when the trading price of the common shares of the Company closes at or above \$0.18 per share for twenty consecutive trading days in the period commencing four months after the Closing.
-In the event that the Company gives an expiry acceleration notice (the
+Subsequent to the reporting period, the Company completed a non-brokered private placement financing of 6,494,000 units (each, a "Unit") at a price of \$0.06 per Unit for gross proceeds of \$389,640 in two tranches.
+Each Unit consists of one common share and one non-transferable common share purchase warrant (the "Warrant").
+Each such Warrant is exercisable into one common share at a price of \$0.10 per share for a period of three years from the date of closing (the "Closing").
+The Warrants will be subject to an accelerated expiry date which comes into effect when the volume weighted average trading price of the common shares of the Company closes at or above \$0.18 per share for twenty consecutive trading days in the period commencing four months after the Closing.
+A total of 2,890,000 Units were subscribed by directors and an officer of the Company.